kaanjeepan/hello-world/README.md

 # hello-world
-This is my first program inspired by deepak
+This is my first program inspired by deepak...

+Stay hungry stay foolish is the greatest quotes Owener Steve Jobs..